LeoGrambert/PHP-blog/README.md

 Now, you can go to this adress : http://127.0.0.1:8080/web/index.php?p=1

-To access the administration interface, use this : "Username" "Password"
+To access the administration interface, use this : "username" "password"

 <hr>